petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/implementing-an-item-selector.md

    ```

    !!! important
        The String you use to generate the URL (in this example, `selectRole`) is the dialog's event name.
-This must match a value you'll use later when creating the dialog in your front-end code.
+This must match a value you'll use later when creating the dialog in your frontend code.

 1. Add the item selector URL to the `renderRequest` so that it's available in the JSP: